-Available forKeynote, Fireside Chat, Panel, Webinar, Workshop & Training
+Available forKeynote, Virtual Presentation, Fireside Chat, Panel, Webinar, Workshop & Training

 * Ranges are presented as a guideline only.
 Speaker fees vary by engagement type and are subject to change without notice.
 For an exact quote, please contact Gravity Speakers.

 Traveling FromSouth Carolina, USA

 Harold Hughes is the founder & CEO of Bandwagon, a South Carolina-based live experience technology company.
 Under his leadership, Bandwagon has raised more than $3M in venture capital and successfully acquired IdealSeat, Inc. in 2020.
 Their customers include Fortune 50 brands, entertainers, as well as professional and collegiate athletes.
 As a first-generation American, Harold prioritized education, receiving two Bachelors degrees (Economics and Political Science) from Clemson University and later received his MBA from Clemson while he led business development at a Fortune 1000 company based in Greenville, South Carolina.
 As a web3 builder and community leader, Harold published “A Kids Book About Blockchain” to help educate people “from 6 to 60” about the revolutionary technology that Bandwagon specializes in.

 To that end, Harold is also an active angel investor, primarily investing in women, people of color, and Black founder-led companies.
 Most notably, he has invested in Partake Foods, the Jay-Z-backed CPG company making allergy-friendly snacks, and companies like Goodr, Chipper, Athletic Greens, Republic, Stix, and the National Cycling League.

 People Are Buying JPGs?!: WTF are NFTs